Good performance review questions are at the heart of the employee review process.

 For employees, performance review questions should cover these key topics:

 First and foremost, employees need to work productively with their team.
 Second, they need the technical abilities to succeed in their job.
-They also need time-management and problem-solving abilities to truly excel.
+They also need time management and problem-solving abilities to truly excel.
+Questions should be geared toward discovering whether employees are succeeding in these areas, and also why, or why not.

 Questions for managers

-• How the organization and culture can improve
+- How the organization and culture could improve

 Questions for executives

-Executives must understand how all aspects of the business work together.
-Further, they must lead others effectively across all departments.
-They must also communicate well in business negotiations, conversations with the board, and other settings.
-Additionally, they must think innovatively while maintaining a strong understanding of the market.
+Executives need to grasp the intricate relationships and dependencies between all facets of an organization.
+They must also be able to lead others effectively across all departments.
+They must communicate well during business negotiations, conversations with the board, and in other settings.
+Additionally, they must be able to think in terms of innovation and development while maintaining a strong understanding of the market.

 We’ve grouped performance review questions into the three main employee levels.
 You’ll see sample questions for the main skills needed at each level, along with general questions.